Language Imbalance Driven Rewarding for Multilingual Self-improving: Scaling on Model: Qwen2

 \subsection{Head-to-head performance}

 Figure~\ref{fig:head_to_head_result_qwen2} illustrates Qwen2's head-to-head performance, which is highly consistent with the results from the Llama3 performance.

 For the training languages, $M_{1}$ demonstrates a significant improvement, with $\Delta \textbf{W-L}$ ranging from 21.0\% to 31.2\% compared to the base model.
 It demonstrates that Language Imbalance Driven Rewarding is effective.
 For the dominant language, English in $M_1$ gains 23.5\% $\Delta \textbf{W-L}$ compared with $M_0$, while English in $M_2$ gains 7.3\% $\Delta \textbf{W-L}$ compared with $M_1$.
-These results indicate that the dominant language also benefits from the rejected responses translated from non-dominant languages.
+These results demonstrate that incorporating negative samples in preference pair construction significantly enhances the model's performance.